AhmadArrabi/GeoDTR_plus_robust/README.md

 # Overview

 This is a re-implementation of the paper ["GeoDTR+: Toward generic cross-view geolocalization via geometric disentanglement"](https://arxiv.org/abs/2308.09624).
 We extend this work by making it adaptable to limited FOV and non-north-aligned input ground images.
+This work was implemented as a class project for the course CS6540:Deep learning, we mainly reference the work in ["https://eceo-epfl.github.io/ConGeo/"]

 # Usage